I Ching Oracle Result: Transformation from Hexagram 59 with Changing Lines 1, 3, 6 to Hexagram 5

 English Translation:

-“Using strong horses for rescue.
-Good fortune.”
+"Using strong horses to bring rescue.
+Favorable outcome."

 Line 3 Changing